-Enter tax amounts on lines 7a-7g that result from current or prior period adjustments.
-Use a minus sign (if possible) to show an adjustment that decreases the total taxes shown on line 6.
+Enter tax amounts on lines 7a through 7g that result from current or prior period adjustments.
+Use a minus sign (if possible) to show an adjustment that decreases the total taxes shown on line 6 instead of parentheses.
+Doing so enhances the accuracy of our scanning software.
+For example, report "-10.59" instead of "(10.59)."
+However, if your software only allows for parentheses in reporting negative amounts, you may use them.
 Do not enter an amount on line 7f or line 7g unless the IRS has sent you a notice instructing you to do so.